Emerald (Panna) Buying Guide: Price per Carat, Oiling Explained, Zambian vs Colombian

 • Saturation: Look for strong to vivid saturation, which gives the Panna its rich, luxurious appearance.

-Step 2: Understand Clarity – The “Jardin” of the Stone
+Step 2: Understand Clarity – Jardin, Origins & Synthetic Inclusions

 Unlike other gemstones, Emeralds are expected to have inclusions.
 These natural, internal features are so common that they are referred to as the stone’s “jardin” (French for garden).
-A completely flawless natural Emerald is exceptionally rare and commands a phenomenal price.
-The key is to find a stone where the inclusions do not detract from its overall beauty or compromise its durability.
+Inclusions vary significantly by country of origin, acting as a geological fingerprint:

 Step 3: Evaluate the Cut – Maximizing Beauty and Stability